 Columbia Select Large Cap Growth Fund overview

-The Columbia Select Large Cap Growth Fund (ELGAX) invests at least 80% of its assets in common stocks of US-based and foreign companies with market caps in the range of companies in the Russell 1000 Growth Index.
+The Columbia Select Large Cap Growth Fund Class A (ELGAX) invests at least 80% of its assets in the common stocks of US-based and foreign companies with market capitalizations like those of companies in the Russell 1000 Growth Index.

-Fund managers look for companies that they believe to have the potential for long-term growth.
+Fund managers look for companies that, according to them, have the potential for long-term growth.
 The fund has adopted a focused portfolio style.
 This means that it invests in a limited number of stocks.
-The fund may focus its investments in certain sectors, including the consumer discretionary, healthcare, and information technology and technology-related sectors.
+At a certain time, the fund may focus its investments in certain sectors, including the consumer discretionary, healthcare, information technology, and technology sectors.

-Illumina (ILMN), Monster Beverage (MNST), Mobileye N.V.
-(MBLY), Vertex Pharmaceuticals (VRTX), and ServiceNow (NOW) were among the fund’s 33 holdings at the end of July 2016.
-At that time, ELGAX was managing $5.5 billion in assets.
+Illumina (ILMN), Monster Beverage (MNST), Mobileye (MBLY), Vertex Pharmaceuticals (VRTX), and ServiceNow (NOW) were among the fund’s 32 holdings as of April 2016’s end.
+As of April, the fund was managing assets worth $5.6 billion.

 Portfolio changes in ELGAX